defano/wyldcard/README.md

 Glad to have you aboard!
 Have a look at [the build instructions](doc/BUILDING.md).

 #### I don't care about your dumb homework assignment.
-I want to run the real HyperCard?
+I want to run the real HyperCard.

 Use the SheepShaver emulator to run Macintosh System Software on newer Macs and PCs.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.